EBD-CREST/nsparse/README.md

 ## Preparation
-To use this library, the first thing you need to do is to modify the Makefile with correct CUDA instllation path.
+To use this library, the first thing you need to do is to modify the Makefile with correct CUDA installation path.
 The compute capability is also appropriately set.

 ## Components